A young boy standing next to his mother covers one eye for an eye exam.

 For example, if you’re interested in eye exercises for improved visual acuity, you may want to look for someone with a background in sports vision therapy.
 If you’re just concerned with staving off presbyopia, search for a professional used to working with aging eyes.

-As for traditional optometrists?
-That’s easier.
-Your local insurance network should have a decent selection of practitioners.
+Finding a traditional optometrist is much easier.
+Your best first step is to see who is in network with your insurance – they will have a list of highly qualified options.
 After that, it’s a simple matter of finding one that you like and arranging a visit.
 Optometry can be confusing, but with the right professionals in your corner, your vision will be better than ever.

 All Natural